Trump's $250 billion China 'miracle' adds gloss to 'off-kilter' trade

 William Zarit, chairman of the American Chamber of Commerce in China, said the deals pointed to “a strong, vibrant bilateral economic relationship” between the two countries.

-“Yet we still need to focus on leveling the playing field, because U.S. companies continue to be disadvantaged doing business in China.”
+“Yet we still need to focus on levelling the playing field, because U.S. companies continue to be disadvantaged doing business in China.”

-U.S. tech companies like Facebook Inc and Google are mostly blocked in China.
-Automakers Ford Motor Co and General Motors must operate through joint ventures, while Hollywood movies face a strict quota system.
+U.S. tech companies like Facebook Inc (FB.O) and Google (GOOGL.O) are mostly blocked in China.
+Automakers Ford Motor Co (F.N) and General Motors (GM.N) must operate through joint ventures, while Hollywood movies face a strict quota system.

 “(These deals) allow Trump to portray himself as a master dealmaker, while distracting from a lack of progress on structural reforms to the bilateral trade relationship,” Hugo Brennan, Asia analyst at risk consultancy Verisk Maplecroft, said in a note.